pwmt/zathura/doc/man/zathurarc.5.rst

   * Value type: String
   * Default value: #DDDDDD

+*jumplist-size*
+  Maximum number of positions to remember in the jumplist.

+  * Value type: Integer
+  * Default value: 2000

 *link-hadjust*
   En/Disables aligning to the left internal link targets, for example from the index.